fgnt/paderbox/doc/overview.md

    - Input pipeline with lazy loading, transformations and parallel loading.
    - Not limited to any NN framework.
  - [`dlp_mpi`](https://github.com/fgnt/dlp_mpi):
-   - Parallisation with MPI based on `mpi4py`
+   - Parallelization with MPI based on `mpi4py`

 # Special purpose packages